jerry81/GHP/2025/oct.md

   - win 11 deadline incoming, pc sales explode
   - nobel prize in chemistry: developed molecular building blocks w/ spaces to allow gases to pass thru
     - detoxify applications
+  - asperger's was merged into autism - complaints made about this
+  - nobel physics given for quantumn mechanics work